Nikhitha2027/Code-Generation-and-Debugging-Assistant/README.md

 Debugging software applications is a resource-intensive and time-consuming task.
 Existing debugging tools often provide limited support for understanding root causes and generating automated fixes.
 Developers must manually analyze source code, identify bugs, and implement corrective actions, leading to increased development costs and reduced productivity.

-There is a growing need for intelligent debugging systems capable of automatically detecting software defects, explaining errors, and generating accurate code fixes.
-Such systems can improve software quality, reduce debugging effort, and accelerate the software development lifecycle.
+Research indicates that debugging often consumes a major portion of software development activities, creating a need for intelligent systems capable of automating bug detection and repair processes [1][3].

 ---